shivannis/xandr-docs-public/xandr-docs/articles/mobile-sdk/set-test-mode-for-ios.md

 ---
 title : Set Test Mode for iOS
-description : An API is introduced in Xandr mobile SDK to set the mode of execution of AdRequests as test mode for debugging or testing purpose.
+description : An API is introduced in Xandr mobile SDK to set the mode of execution of AdRequests as test mode for debugging or testing purpose. ms.custom: ios-sdk ms.custom: android-sdk
 ---